-In 2004, ATCO Gas and ATCO Electric transferred their retail energy supply businesses to Direct Energy.
+In 2004, ATCO Gas and ATCO Electric transferred their retail energy supply businesses to Direct Energy Partnership (Direct Energy).
 The legal obligations of ATCO Gas and ATCO Electric for the retail functions transferred to Direct Energy, which include the supply of natural gas and electricity to customers as well as billing and customer care, remain if Direct Energy fails to perform.
 In certain circumstances, the functions will revert to ATCO Gas and/or ATCO Electric, with no refund of the transfer proceeds to Direct Energy.

-Centrica plc., Direct Energy's parent company, provided a \$300 million guarantee, supported by a \$235 million letter of credit for Direct Energy's obligations to ATCO Gas and ATCO Electric under the transaction agreements.
+Prior to and as at December 31, 2020, Centrica plc., Direct Energy's parent company, provided a \$300 million guarantee, supported by a \$235 million letter of credit for Direct Energy's obligations to ATCO Gas and ATCO Electric under the transaction agreements.
 However, there can be no assurance that the coverage under these agreements will be adequate to defray all costs that could arise if the obligations are not met.